Achievable logoAchievable logo

 In this notation:

-The symbol ∫ is an elongated S, reminding you that integration is a kind of summation: it adds up many small pieces.
+The integral symbol ∫ is an elongated S, a reminder that integration is a kind of summation: it adds up many small pieces.

 Definite integral as a limit